wp-plugins/jquery-cycle-slideshow-for-simplest-gallery/readme.txt

 Size of the slideshow is customizable by using the Simplest Gallery box in post/page edit screen.

-Requires Simplest Gallery plugin v.
-2.5 or later to work.
+Requires the "Simplest Gallery" plugin to work